NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Imbue Mindlessness.md

 **Prerequisites** Command Corpse
 * * *
 You grasp the mind of an undead creature and temporarily wipe it as empty as a zombie's brain.
-You can target any undead with your divine innate [[Harm|Harm]] spell, not just mindless undead.
+You can target any undead with your divine innate [[Spells/Harm|Harm]] spell, not just mindless undead.
 When you target one non-mindless undead creature with this spell, you can transform its effects.
 Instead of harm's normal effects, the target must attempt a Will save.

 * * *